Center-Abstract-Concrete-Machines/abstractconcrete.center/src/nav/learning/diy-synth.md

 In addition to this walk-through, we will teach some practical skills related to soldering, sourcing and pricing materials based on a BOM, troubleshooting, and other precautions related to constructing DIY synth modules.

-We hope to continuing offering such workshops, exploring other synthesis and DIY techniques.
+We hope to continuing offering such workshops, exploring other synthesis and DIY techniques, inviting other hardware and software synth practitioners and DIY makers from Chicago to host these workshops.

 ## logistics